Time Step Generating: A Universal Synthesized Deepfake Image Detector

 Datasets

-GenImage benchmark (containing subsets from BigGAN, VQDM, SD V1.5, ADM, Wukong, Glide, SD V1.4, and Midjourney)
+GenImage benchmark (with images from BigGAN, VQDM, SD V1.5, ADM, Wukong), and custom 'Unbiased datasets' constructed from Glide, SD V1.4, and Midjourney.

 Model(s)

-Pre-trained U-Net (from a class-unconditional ImageNet diffusion model) and ResNet-50
+U-Net from a pre-trained class-unconditional ImageNet diffusion model (as feature extractor), ResNet-50 (as classifier).

 Author countries